 As a drug with 50 to 100 times the potency of morphine and heroin, fentanyl has become one of the leading causes of drug overdose deaths in the U.S. as a result of its powerful effects on essential functions in the body.

 If you or someone you know is abusing fentanyl, knowing the signs and symptoms of an overdose can be life-saving.
 With prompt medical attention and use of the drug, Narcan (naloxone), fentanyl overdose can be effectively treated.

 Following treatment for an overdose, more intensive treatment within an inpatient drug rehab program is commonly recommended to help patients achieve a successful recovery from opioid addiction.
-Learn more about signs and symptoms of overdose, as well as treatment options for fentanyl abuse at The Bluffs below.
+Learn more about signs and symptoms of overdose, as well as treatment options for fentanyl abuse at Vertava Health of Ohio below.

 Ready to make a change?

 Fentanyl overdose is most common among people who abuse fentanyl and have become dependent, as this can lead to more reckless and excessive drug use.
 Accidental overdose can also occur after taking multiple doses or taking the drug more often than directed by a prescriber.

 One sign of an overdose includes evidence of the drug itself and evidence of its use.
 Prescribed forms of fentanyl include:

 In addition to prescribed forms of fentanyl, fentanyl is also illegally-manufactured into powder form, blots on paper, pills, or stored in nasal spray canisters.
 These forms of fentanyl can be dangerous, as they may sometimes be cut with other drugs, such as heroin.